Korean People's Navy: Modernization

-For years, the Korean People's Army Naval Force stagnated with a number of ships becoming old and weapons turning obsolete, this peaked with an accident during drills, when the Chosun Ilbo reported that in mid-October 2013, one of the DPRK's Hainan Class submarine chasers and one of its smaller patrol boats sank during maneuvers in the Sea of Japan with an unknown loss of life.
+For years, the Korean People's Army Naval Force stagnated with a number of ships becoming old and weapons turning obsolete, this peaked with an accident during drills, when the Chosun Ilbo reported that in mid-October 2013, one of the DPRK's Hainan-class submarine chasers and one of its smaller patrol boats sank during maneuvers in the Sea of Japan with an unknown loss of life.

 After 2013 surfaced on western analysis, a number of upgrades and new classes in service with the Navy appeared: most of this modernization's program is left to speculation and analysis of satellite images, due to the absence of details released by North Korea.

 South Korea reported that North Korea has built a new high-speed, wave piercing craft to deploy troops as part of efforts to enhance infiltration capabilities by sea.
 Called a Very Slender Vessel (VSV), it is cylindrical with a small cross section to pierce through waves at high speed.
 It is 10–15 m long and can carry a small number of special forces at over 100 km/h, compared to air-cushion vehicles than can travel at 96 km/h.
 VSVs are considered one of the most threatening craft in the Korean People's Army Naval Force for their commando infiltration capabilities onto border islands.

 North Korea has built two helicopter frigates to enhance its anti-submarine warfare capabilities.
 Construction began in 2006-07 and launched in 2011–12, but it is unknown if they have been commissioned and are in service.
 The frigates are estimated to be 76 m long and 11 m wide, with a 29 × 11 m flight deck and a displacement of 1,300 tonnes.
 Armament is believed to include 4 RBU 1200 ASW rocket launchers, a 30 mm CIWS, and possibly the C-802 missile.
 Its main weapon is either a Mil Mi-4 or Mil Mi-14 helicopter.

 In June 2014, propaganda pictures from the North Korean state TV briefly showed one of the newly built patrol SES vessels, firing a Kh-35 anti-ship cruise missile.
-Despite some initial doubts over the nature of the missile, they appear to be built in North Korea and have been exported to Myanmar (earlier speculations believed they were imported from Myanmar).
+Initially believed to have been exported to North Korea from Myanmar, the missiles appear to have been built indigenously, some of which were then exported to Myanmar.
 The missile gives the KPN the potential to considerably improve its anti-surface missiles.
 In addition to the missiles, the SES vessels show a reversed-engined gun of 76 mm.